 Since the laws and requirements for home schooling do vary from state to state, it is important to find out what you are required to do in your state.
 The first step is to contact your local school district’s superintendent’s office and ask what is required of you should you decide to home school your children.
 After that you can seek the advice of a local home schooling group about how to comply with those requirements.
 Each state’s specific laws are also found online either on a home schooling resource website, the state Department of Education’s website or the state’s judicial system’s website where the state’s general laws are published.
 If you feel that the law is not being followed or that it is being applied discriminatorily then you should seek the advice of a local education attorney.

-For more information on home schooling, contact an education law attorney
+For more information on home schooling, contact an local education attorney